-  How To Ship Beer Legally
+How to Ship Beer Legally

-If you’re growing a business centered on alcoholic beverages, you’re already familiar with its legal limitations as a consumer product.
+If you’re growing a business centered on selling alcoholic beverages, you’re already familiar with its legal limitations as a consumer product.
 Learning how to ship beer legally is just as important, and it’s doable if you know what you’re going into.

 - Apply for your EIN and eCommerce business license.
 You need an employer identification number (EIN) and an eCommerce business license before any sales activity can take place.
 The government uses this information to track the origin of sales, income, and employee payments.